somenoe/raylib-python-hot-reload/README.md

 # Raylib Python Hot Reload

-This project shows how to use hot reload with the Raylib library in Python.
+A proof of concept of using hot reload with the raylib library in Python.

 ## What you need